NoTranslationLayer/notranslationlayer.github.io/_posts/2023-10-12-track-anything.md

 ## Recording Your Data

-With your forms in place, you can begin to record your data from the reflection page with just one tap.
+With your forms created, you can begin to record your data from the reflection page with just one tap.

 <center>
 <img src="/assets/announcing_reflect/mood_reflection.png" alt="Mood Reflection" style="width: 30%; height: 20%; display: inline; padding: 10px">